 A departmental chair search committee will exclude the sitting chair and will include a Dean's representative, and from the department, a staff member, an associated faculty member, graduate student, and at least two faculty members.
-The search committee will present the Executive Dean or designee an unranked list of candidates.
-The Search committee recommendations are advisory to the Executive Dean.
-The Executive Dean makes the final decision.
+The search committee will present the Dean or designee an unranked list of candidates.
+The Search committee recommendations are advisory to the Dean.
+The Dean makes the final decision.

-The Executive Dean or designee in consultation with the Department appoints an Acting Chair as needed.
+The Dean or designee in consultation with the Department appoints an Acting Chair as needed.

-V Annual Performance and Merit Review Procedures
+V. Annual Performance and Merit Review Procedures

-The department follows the requirements for annual reviews as set forth in the Faculty Annual Review Policy (http://oaa.osu.edu/assets/files/documents/annualreview.pdf), which stipulates that such reviews must include a scheduled opportunity for a face-to-face meeting as well as a written assessment.
+The department follows the requirements for annual reviews as set forth in the Faculty Annual Review and Reappointment Policy which stipulates that such reviews must include a scheduled opportunity for a face-to-face meeting as well as a written assessment.
 According to the policy, the purposes of the review are to: